rimamei/Mern-blog-server/README.md

 # BLOG SERVER

 This project was mainly for learning.
-I was learning this through youtube video by [Prawito Hudoro](https://www.youtube.com/@prawitohudoro/videos) 3 years ago.
+I learned Fullstack MERN through youtube video by [Prawito Hudoro](https://www.youtube.com/@prawitohudoro/videos) 3 years ago.
 Check his channel through this [link](https://www.youtube.com/@prawitohudoro/videos), he is really good instructor.
 As times goes by, I finally have a time to update this repository.
 No fancy config such as eslint and prettier here, so you can understand it and beginner friendly.

 ### Technology used